famousj/gentle-gall-intro/org.md

 As for what we're calling in `+>`, instead of giving an arm name, we just ask for `.`, which means `this`.
 So `.` will return the entire helper core.

-Then we explicitly set the bowl as the sample.
+Then we set the bowl as the sample.
 Note that, since this is an alias, this will be whatever the value of the bowl is at the time the `on-` arm is called.
 So if we use `hc` in the `on-poke` arm, this will be the value of `bowl` for the poke we're handling.

 So, the `hc` alias means "the helper core with whatever the value of `bowl` is a that time.